sf-wdi-18/giffaw/README.md

 Requirements:

-* A user can see the top 25 trending gifs when the page loads
+* A user can see the top 25 gifs from `mock_data.js` when the page loads
 * A user can search for gifs, using the input field
 * Bonus: A user can "load more" gifs